 The phone is a plastic body that struggles to keep its weight on the lower side.
-It inherits the design language from the Tecno Camon i4 to some extent on the rear and entirely on the front side.
-Camon i4 had a different camera setup and a fingerprint scanner on the back which is absent in this Spark Go.
-The back panel of the phone is removable to access the SIMs and memory slots which are placed in the top compartment whereas the lower part is dedicated for the removable battery.
+It inherits the design language from the Tecno Camon i4, to some extent on the rear and entirely on the front side.
+Camon i4 had a different camera setup and a fingerprint scanner on the back, which is absent in the Spark Go.
+The back panel of the phone is removable to access the SIMs and memory slots, which are placed in the top compartment.
+In contrast, the lower part is dedicated to the removable battery.

-The front is all dark where a huge waterdrop notch is visible at the top edge, placed inside a black panel that circumvents the entire display with bigger than required bezels.
-If you are not a fan of the notch, it can be hidden from the setting area but would further minimize the display by a few millimeters.
+The front is all dark where a huge waterdrop notch is visible at the top edge, placed inside a black panel that circumvents the entire display and creates bigger than required bezels.
+If you are not a fan of the notch, it can be hidden from the setting area, but it would further minimize the display by a few millimeters.

-Tecno Spark Go is the latest phone from Tecno launched both in Pakistan and India.
-The phone comes with MediaTek Helio A22 Quad-Core chipset that belongs to 2018 and only dedicated for entry-level smartphones.
+Tecno Spark Go is the latest phone the company has launched in Pakistan and India.
+The device comes with MediaTek Helio A22 Quad-Core chipset that belongs to 2018 and only dedicated to entry-level smartphones.

-The chipset support AI and up to 6GB of RAM but Spark Go comes only with 2GB RAM and 16GB internal memory and the reasons are obvious, to capture the lower-end segment of the smartphones which is still untapped mostly by android phone makers.
+Theoretically, the chipset support AI and up to 6GB of RAM, but Spark Go comes only with 2GB RAM and 16GB internal memory, and the reasons are obvious, to capture the lower-end segment of the customer base who has not tasted an Android phone yet.

-Tecno Spark Go’s chipset has builtin GPU PowerVR Rogue GE8300 which should run the typical games without a problem, however, in our real-life test, it was a hit and trial for many of the games.
+Tecno Spark, Go’s the chipset, has builtin GPU PowerVR Rogue GE8300, which should run the typical games without a problem; however, in our real-life test, it was a hit and trial for many of the games.

 The phone behaves strangely by not playing some games even they are lightweight.
-One of the games was Police Chase from its own gaming repository which never functioned despite many attempts.
+One of the games was Police Chase from its gaming repository, which never functioned despite many attempts.

 Multitasking is not an area Tecno Spark Go is best at, but for an entry-level phone, what it does is a lot.
-It shows a considerable lag while switching between apps or tapping the home key while a few apps are running.
-Those who are coming from a feature phone may find it acceptable, rather, its a relief to see this phone playing movies, songs, games.
+It shows a considerable lag while switching between apps or tapping the home key when a few apps are running.
+Those who are coming from a feature phone may find it acceptable; rather, its a relief to see this phone playing movies, songs, games.

 Tecno Spark Go comes with multiple optimization tools to keep limited RAM and internal memory going smoothly.
-‘Quick Accelerate’, ‘Clean’ and ‘Phone Manager’ are here to help, but ‘Freezer’ app leave all of them behind.
-It’s a place to disable any number of third party application without uninstalling them but keeping them installed and alive.
-The only difference is that no app in the freezer eats a portion of memory.
+‘Quick Accelerate,’ ‘Clean’ and ‘Phone Manager’ are here to help, but the ‘Freezer’ app leave all of them behind.
+It’s a place to disable any number of third party applications without uninstalling them but keeping them installed and alive at the same time.
+The only difference is that no app in the freezer eats a bit of memory.

 Spark Go doesn’t run all the benchmarking apps; Geekbench doesn’t work on this phone; however, Antutu showed 63,827.